 Results reveal more than half of employers surveyed do not have a policy addressing the use of wireless devices while driving

-TORONTO, Feb.
-1 /CNW/ - Aon Consulting, the global human capital consulting organization of Aon Corporation (NYSE: AOC), released findings last November of a survey on organizations and their respective Mobile Device & Driving Policies.
+TORONTO, Nov.
+20 /CNW/ - Aon Consulting, the global human capital consulting organization of Aon Corporation (NYSE: AOC), recently released findings of a survey on organizations and their respective Mobile Device & Driving Policies.
 Conducted immediately after the Ontario law was enacted October 26, 2009, the survey received responses from a total of 387 organizations across Canada.

 The results show that 56 per cent of employers do not have a policy, while 38 per cent are considering creating or modifying a policy.

 During the course of the study, some participants seemed unaware the legislation had been enacted.
 This was likely due to the fact that the legislation was recent or not yet in place in their respective jurisdiction(s).

 For organizations that already have or are developing a policy, the survey questioned how they plan to address mitigating risks associated with employees talking or texting while driving.
 More than 70 per cent say their policy would cover not only devices they provided, but also other devices, such as employees' personal mobile phones.